Whaling in Russia: Golden age: 1964–1973

-“The sperm whale’s breeding areas have become the areas of its elimination….”
+"The sperm whale's breeding areas have become the areas of its elimination…."

 By 1980, few profitable whaling grounds were left in the entire southern hemisphere, and only one fleet was left to work the Antarctic after 1980, the Ukraina fleet which took only Antarctic minke whales until it finally ceased whaling in 1987.
 Typical catches of minkes usually numbered about 3000 a year, though some were underreported.

 North Pacific whaling

 Large-scale Soviet whaling in the North Pacific Ocean did not begin until 1963 with the launching of the Dalniy Vostok and Vladivostok fleets, but it was no less intense than in the Antarctic.
 In its last years of operations, the ageing Aleut fleet caught over 1,200 humpback whales in the Gulf of Alaska and Bristol Bay, while the two large pelagic fleets killed over 2,800 humpbacks around the Aleutian Islands in the early 1960s, decimating the population to levels from which it has only recently recovered.
-Blue whales and fin whales suffered too, and hundreds of them were taken from 1963–1971 and almost none reported.
+Blue whales and fin whales suffered too, and hundreds of them were taken from 1963 to 1971 and almost none reported.
 The last major kill of blue whales was in 1964 when 170 were taken; fin whales, 2,500 that same year and none after 1974.

 By far the most egregious, though, were the right whales.
 As all species of right whales had been protected from commercial harvesting since 1935, they could only be taken for very limited scientific permits; the Soviets took 11 of these under the permit loophole during North Pacific whaling years, and did not report taking any illegally.
-Nevertheless, from 1963–1969, Soviet whalers killed an estimated 670 right whales in places where they were apparently recovering well from earlier whaling: in the Gulf of Alaska, Bering Sea, Okhotsk Sea, and in the waters around the Kurils and Sakhalin Island.
+Nevertheless, from 1963 to 1969, Soviet whalers killed an estimated 670 right whales in places where they were apparently recovering well from earlier whaling: in the Gulf of Alaska, Bering Sea, Okhotsk Sea, and in the waters around the Kurils and Sakhalin Island.
 The situation was especially bad in the Gulf of Alaska and Bering Sea, where the population was reduced to less than 30 animals overall and does not appear to have made any recovery since the illegal Soviet whaling.
 The Okhotsk Sea populations, despite numbering only a few hundred whales, may be slowly recovering.
 Initially, biologist Nikolai Doroschenko only discovered 372 illegally killed right whales from the Gulf of Alaska and Bering Sea in his original data (1994); it was not until 2012 that records of nearly 300 additional illegal kills from the Sea of Okhotsk and the Kurils region were found as well.